uc-vision/smart-tree/README.md

 ## 🔧 Installation:

-First, make sure you have Conda installed.
+First, make sure you have Conda installed, aswell as <a href="https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community">mamba</a>.
-We recommend you install <a href="https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community">mamba solver</a >.
+This will ensure the enviroment is created within a resonable timeframe.

 To install smart-tree please use <br>`bash create-env.sh`<br>
 Then activate the environment using: <br>`conda activate smart-tree`